Vietnam.vn - Nền tảng quảng bá Việt Nam

 Japanese Prime Minister Fumio Kishida announced on August 14 that he will not seek re-election as LDP president in the September election.
-The party's election committee is expected to decide on the date of the vote next week, according to NHK.
+The party's election committee is expected to decide the date of the vote next week, according to NHK.

-The winner will become LDP leader and will be appointed Prime Minister of Japan because the party holds a majority in parliament.
+The winner will become LDP leader and will be appointed Prime Minister of Japan because the party holds a majority in parliament .

 Japanese Prime Minister Kishida Fumio at a press conference in Tokyo on August 14.